awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 }
 ```

+## Examples for 'describe\-maintenance\-window\-targets'<a name="mw-cli-tutorials-describe-maintenance-window-targets"></a>

-**Display the Targets for a Maintenance Window Matching a Specific Owner Information Value**
+**Display the targets for a Maintenance Window matching a specific owner information value**
 Run the following command:

 ```
 aws ssm describe-maintenance-window-targets --window-id "mw-ab12cd34eEXAMPLE" --filters "Key=OwnerInformation,Values=Single instance"
 ```

-The system returns information like the following\.
+The system returns information like the following:

 ```
 {